-Goff flinched and spun.
+Goff flinched and spun around.
 Tom Sweeney, a dim-witted rhino of a boy from his class, was clomping toward him.
-Goff suddenly regretted donning a pointy dime-store wizard’s cap and cape—the cheap kind made of navy blue felt with gold stars hastily glued on.
-He’d just finished reading Excellence in Reporting by the late William Cranston about the importance of a writer fully immersing themselves in a story.
-Now, feeling idiotic, he regretted taking that advice.
+Goff suddenly regretted donning a pointy dime-store wizard’s cap and cape—the cheap kind made of navy blue felt with gold stars.
+He had hoped it would help him “feel” this story, but now he just felt idiotic.
 He yanked the wizard’s cap off.
-“I’m doing an assignment for a class.”
+“I’m doing an assignment for a class,” he explained.

 “A class about how to be a freak?”
-Tom asked.
+Tom yelled back.

 Goff sighed.
 Tom was typical Spraksville.
 “It’s a history class, Tom.”

 “That’s just dumb.”

 Tom walked closer.
 “Freak.”

 “Will this be over soon?”
 Goff asked.

 “Yup,” Tom said, punching Goff hard in the stomach.
 “Done!”